 If giving this jelly as a gift, be sure to buy decorative jelly jars.
 Ball makes beautiful jelly jars with a quilted glass design.
 Cut a square of fabric with a seasonal design, place the fabric at an angle over the lid, and secure the fabric in place with the jar's ring.
 Add a cute label stating "Candy Apple Jelly" and make the jelly part of a gift basket or use as a small hostess gift.

 Candy Apple Jelly Ingredients

 - 4 ½ cups sugar

 Any store-brand apple juice will work.
 Some people prefer to use apple cider for this recipe, but the clearest, jewel-red color will come from using apple juice.

 Red hots are small, red, cinnamon candies that can be found on most candy aisles, or in the bulk food department.

 Pectin is generally kept alongside other canning supplies and may be found at any grocery store.

 Apple Jelly Canning Supplies and Preparation

-A large boiling water bath, canning funnel, lid lifters, lids and rings, and a jar lifter are needed to can the jelly.
+A large water bath (boiling), canning funnel, lid lifters, lids and rings, and a jar lifter are needed to can the jelly.
 If the jelly is not canned, it must be refrigerated and eaten within 2 weeks.
 Canned jelly will keep in a pantry for up to a year.

 Clean the jars and rings well with hot, soapy water, and set aside.
 Depending on the lid manufacturer, the lids may need to be boiled or merely washed in hot, soapy water (consult the instructions on the package).